yaredwb/PINN-Poroelasticity-Paper/docs/index.md

 ## Model Training and Hyper-parameters

 The training data involves a selected sample from an exact analytical solution where data from the model spatial and temporal discretization bounds $\left\lbrace x, z, t \right\rbrace $ are used as inputs to the neural network and the analytical deformation and pore pressure values $\left\lbrace u, v, p \right\rbrace $ are used as training outputs.
 The performance of the model is measured by comparing the model-predicted deformation and pore pressure values with the training data based on a performance metrics.
-The metric chosen here is the mean squared error and the \emph{training loss} corresponding to each field variable is computed from
+The metric chosen here is the mean squared error and the *training loss* corresponding to each field variable is computed from

 $$
 \begin{align}